Snowflake-Labs/sfquickstarts/site/sfguides/src/data_engineering_pipelines_with_snowpark_python/data_engineering_pipelines_with_snowpark_python.md

 # For local debugging
 if __name__ == "__main__":
     # Create a local Snowpark session
-    session = Session.builder.getOrCreate()
+    with Session.builder.getOrCreate() as session:
         load_all_raw_tables(session)
 #        validate_raw_tables(session)

-    session.close()
 ```

 A few things to point out here.
-First, the Snowpark session is being created with the `session = Session.builder.getOrCreate()` statement.
+First, the Snowpark session is being created with the `Session.builder.getOrCreate()` statement.
 And the connection details used by the Snowpark library are pulled from the standard `~/.snowflake/connections.toml` configuration file (which you configured in step 2).

 Then after getting the Snowpark session it calls the `load_all_raw_tables(session)` method which does the heavy lifting.
 The next few sections will point out the key parts.